lubeda/EsphoMaTrix/README.md

 ```

 ## icons/animations
-Download and install all needed icons under the "ehmtx"-key, after that define an array with all needed icons.
-The name has to be EMaTicons!!!
+Download and install all needed icons under the "ehmtx"-key.
+All icons will are scaled to 8x8 on compiletime.

 ```
 emhtx: